vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 *Base cases:* Numeric literals have type Num by T-NUM.
 Currency literals n⟨c⟩ have type Amt[c] by T-CURR, where c is validated against the ISO-4217 database.

 *Inductive cases:* For T-ADD-AMT, both operands must have type Amt[c] for the same c; the result preserves this currency tag.
-For T-MUL-SCALAR, the currency of the Amt operand is preserved.
+For T-MUL-SCALAR-R and T-MUL-SCALAR-L, the currency of the Amt operand is preserved regardless of operand order.
 For T-CONVERT, the explicit conversion changes the currency tag from c₁ to c₂, requiring runtime exchange rate lookup.

 The type checker implementation (`CurrencyTypeChecker.cs`) enforces these rules, rejecting programs that violate conditions (1)-(3) before evaluation.
 Specifically:
-- `InferArithmeticType()` implements T-ADD-AMT and T-MUL-SCALAR
+- `InferArithmeticType()` implements T-ADD-AMT, T-MUL-SCALAR-R, and T-MUL-SCALAR-L
 - `InferConvertType()` implements T-CONVERT
 - `TypeError.MixedCurrencyArithmetic()` signals violations of condition (1)